 You need to have more than an ultrasound.

 Add a dental visit to your new nursery and gender reveal party.
 A dental check-up may not be top of mind, but it’s important for a healthy pregnancy.
 If you’re newly expecting, bring your baby-to-be belly to the dentist.
 A routine cleaning will keep your smile on-track.
-If you’re due for an x-ray, they are safe up until the second trimester.
+If you’re due for an x-ray, they are safe through all three trimesters.

 3. How much should I be eating during pregnancy?